def-codes/the-better-thing/src/meld-demo/hashtags.md

 We can build our own "shadow profiles" of things.

 Indeed, we do it all the time.
-Our mermories are shadow profiles---mental representations of a thing.
+Our memories are shadow profiles---mental representations of a thing.